mlo40/VsPyYt/README.md

 ### VsPyYt is a chat bot.
 vsyt.py is the main program that interacts with youtube and twitch chat.<br/>
-vsnoyt.py is a testing file functions.<br/>
+vsnoyt.py is a testing file for functions.<br/>
 example.py is for building your own app using python.<br/>
 wiki for how to use functions [page](https://github.com/mlo40/VsPyYt/wiki)

-For people who dont want to code here is the auto setup version in exe form<br/>
+For people who dont want to code here is the limited auto setup version in exe form<br/>
 # [releases](https://github.com/mlo40/VsPyYt/releases)<br/>
 Note windows will say its not secure due to it not being a signed exe if you dont trust it follow the setup for the python script version.